Scandal (1989 film): Development

 Australian screenwriter Michael Thomas and prospective producer Joe Boyd approached the BBC with the idea of a three-part mini-series on the Profumo affair.
 The BBC agreed to finance scripts for two of the 90-minute episodes, but support dried up when internal memos were found that forbade their production.
 Channel 4 turned them down on grounds of taste.

 Boyd and Thomas joined forces with Palace Pictures who invested nearly £200,000 by 1985; a further £184,319 of development funding was raised from Robert Maxwell.
 As the prospects for a television mini-series began to fade, Palace Pictures became increasingly interested in making a feature film and estimated the budget requirements at £3.2 million.
 Co-founders Stephen Woolley and Nik Powell signed up first time director Michael Caton-Jones on a pay-or-play contract and began a marketing campaign to raise the finance.
 The controversial nature of the story, as well as its sexual content, appealed to Bob and Harvey Weinstein's independent film company, Miramax.
 The Weinsteins agreed to pay $2.35 million for the North American distribution rights.
+It was the first co-production for Miramax.

 The original screenplay was written as a historically detailed mini-series running four to five hours.
 When it was pared down to film length, it became more of a docudrama, with a chronology that is sometimes unclear.

 Producer Woolley arranged discreet meetings between Mandy Rice-Davies and Bridget Fonda to help the American actress with her portrayal.

 Filming

 Filming began in June 1988.
 Part of Scandal was filmed at Bathurst Mews in Bayswater, London, although Ward's house was actually at Wimpole Mews in Marylebone.
-The exterior of 29 Francis Street, Victoria, SW1 was used as the Police Station.
+The exterior of 29 Francis Street, Victoria, SW1 was used as the police station.

 Poster

 Christine Keeler took part in a publicity shoot with photographer Lewis Morley for a 1963 film about the Profumo Affair, The Keeler Affair.
 Under pressure to pose nude, Keeler agreed to sit straddling the chair with just the back of the chair as a screen.
 The film was never released in the United Kingdom, but the image became "one of the most famous and most imitated photographs ever published".
-Joanne Whalley-Kilmer recreated the pose for the theatrical release poster.
+Joanne Whalley recreated the pose for the theatrical release poster.